PaddlePaddle/docs/doc/fluid/api_guides/low_level/optimizer_en.rst

 ----------------------------

 :code:`Momentum` optimizer adds momentum on the basis of :code:`SGD` , reducing noise problem in the process of random gradient descent.
-You can set :code:`ues_nesterov` as False or True, repectively corresponding to traditional `Momentum(Section 4.1 in thesis)
+You can set :code:`ues_nesterov` as False or True, respectively corresponding to traditional `Momentum(Section 4.1 in thesis)
 <https://arxiv.org/pdf/1609.04747.pdf>`_  algorithm and `Nesterov accelerated gradient(Section 4.2 in thesis)
 <https://arxiv.org/pdf/1609.04747.pdf>`_ algorithm.